Oblongmana/vscode-salesforce-doc-lookup/README.md

     poorly with some adblockers such as "uBlock Origin".
 If you find commands are not scrolling you to the item you request, this may be fixed by disabling your adblocker on the Salesforce doc site, if you are comfortable with doing so.
 2. There's no caching yet - every time you run a command, it retrieves the relevant doc table of contents from scratch.
 Adding caching is on the [Roadmap](#roadmap)
+3. The All Doc Types search is gone - this won't be reimplemented until caching is added - performance would be horrifying, in addition to needing a more sophisticated breadcrumb strategy.
-3. The original plugin gave a list of certain nodes at a relatively low level of detail, due to technical limitations in Sublime - e.g. searching for "String" in the Apex Doc would give you "String Methods".
+4. The original plugin gave a list of certain nodes at a relatively low level of detail, due to technical limitations in Sublime - e.g. searching for "String" in the Apex Doc would give you "String Methods".
 As in VSCode can now show a breadcrumb in the picker, the same search will now produce "String Class", "String Methods", and all of the actual methods under these headers!
-4. The All Doc Types search is gone - this won't be reimplemented until caching is added - performance would be horrifying, in addition to needing a more sophisticated breadcrumb strategy.
+5. Now that the VSCode version of the extension has opened up what you can access (see above bullet point), there's the question of whether other documentation should be opened up - rather than just limiting ourselves to the technical component/method/etc kind of reference.
+If you feel passionately about this, feel free to open an issue - including your ideas on how this might be implemented without swamping our technical results.
+    Or maybe, providing evidence that it won't swamp our results - I haven't tested that!

 ## Roadmap